-For the second quarter of Fiscal 2020 and Fiscal 2019, our effective income tax rates were 3912.6% and 1.5%, respectively, on pre-tax losses of \$111 million and \$468 million, respectively.
-For the first six months of Fiscal 2020 and Fiscal 2019, our effective income tax rates were 1895.7% and 8.4%, respectively, on pre-tax losses of \$254 million and \$1.1 billion, respectively.
+For the third quarter of Fiscal 2020, our effective income tax rate benefit was 247.2% on pre-tax income of \$159 million.
+For the third quarter of Fiscal 2019, our effective income tax rate was 10.1% on pre-tax losses of \$1.0 billion.
+For the first nine months of Fiscal 2020 and Fiscal 2019, our effective income tax rates were 5482.1% and 9.2%, respectively, on pre-tax losses of \$95 million and \$2.1 billion, respectively.
 The changes in our effective tax rates were primarily driven by discrete tax items and a change in our jurisdictional mix of income.

-During the first quarter of Fiscal 2020, we completed an intra-entity asset transfer of certain of our intellectual property to an Irish subsidiary, resulting in a discrete tax benefit of \$405 million.
-During the second quarter of Fiscal 2020, our VMware business unit completed a similar transaction, resulting in a discrete tax benefit of \$4.5 billion.
+Our effective tax rate for the first nine months of Fiscal 2020 also includes \$4.9 billion of discrete tax benefits related to intra-entity asset transfers, \$273 million of discrete tax expense related to certain foreign tax credits associated with U.S. Tax Reform discussed below and \$95 million of discrete tax benefits relating to Virtustream impairment charges discussed in Note 8 of the Notes to the Condensed Consolidated Financial Statements included in this report.
+In the first nine months of Fiscal 2020, we completed two intra-entity asset transfers of certain of our intellectual property to Irish subsidiaries, resulting in discrete tax benefits of \$4.9 billion.
 The tax benefit for each intra-entity asset transfer was recorded as a deferred tax asset in the period of transaction and represents the book and tax basis difference on the transferred assets measured based on the applicable Irish statutory tax rate.
 The tax deductions for amortization of the assets will be recognized in the future and any amortization not deducted for tax purposes will be carried forward indefinitely under Irish Tax laws.
 We expect to be able to realize the deferred tax assets resulting from these intra-entity asset transfers.
-For the second quarter and first six months of Fiscal 2020, our effective tax rates include \$273 million discrete tax expense related to certain foreign tax credits associated with U.S. Tax Reform.
-Our effective tax rates for the second quarter and first six months of Fiscal 2020 also include \$95 million of discrete tax benefits relating to Virtustream impairment charges.
-For the first six months of Fiscal 2019, our effective tax rate includes \$154 million of discrete tax benefits resulting from the impact of our adoption of the new revenue recognition standard in the first quarter of Fiscal 2019.
+For the third quarter and first nine months of Fiscal 2020, our effective tax rate includes \$305 million of discrete tax benefits related to an audit settlement.
+For the first nine months of Fiscal 2019, our effective tax rate includes \$154 million of discrete tax benefits resulting from the impact of our adoption of the new revenue recognition standard in the first quarter of Fiscal 2019.

 The Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform") was signed into law on December 22, 2017.
 Among other things, U.S. Tax Reform lowers the U.S. corporate income tax rate to 21% from 35%, establishes a modified territorial system requiring a mandatory deemed repatriation tax on undistributed earnings of foreign subsidiaries, requires a minimum tax on certain future earnings generated by foreign subsidiaries while providing for future tax-free repatriation of earnings through a 100% dividends-received deduction, and places limitations on the deductibility of net interest expense.
+In December 2019, the U.S. Department of the Treasury released final and newly proposed regulations related to foreign tax credits and the base erosion anti-abuse tax.
+We are currently evaluating the impact of these regulations and will recognize any resulting adjustments as necessary.
 We anticipate that the U.S. Department of the Treasury and the Internal Revenue Service will continue to issue regulatory guidance clarifying certain provisions of U.S. Tax Reform.
 When additional guidance is issued, we will recognize the related tax impact in the fiscal quarter of such issuance.